-Maren Giersiepen is interested in understanding how the sense of agency—the perceived control over our actions and their effects—influences decision-making and learning during goal-directed behavior.
-She uses behavioral and neurophysiological methods to study the cognitive and neural mechanisms underlying agency-related changes in behavior regulation, with a particular focus on the role of outcome evaluation.
+Maren Giersiepen is interested in how the sense of agency, the feeling of control over out actions and their effects, influences perception, decision-making, and learning during goal-directed behavior.
+She uses behavioral and neurophysiological methods to study the neurocognitive mechanisms underlying agency-related changes in behavior, with a particular focus on the role of outcome evaluation.

 Publications